getpatchwork/patchwork/docs/api/rest/index.rst

    The API version was bumped to v1.1 in Patchwork v2.1.
 The older v1.0 API is still supported.
 For more information, refer to :ref:`rest-api-versions`.

+.. versionchanged:: 2.2

+   The API version was bumped to v1.2 in Patchwork v2.2.
+The older APIs are still supported.
+For more information, refer to :ref:`rest-api-versions`.

 Getting Started
 ---------------